 it shall, where the Subject X520 Organizational Unit Name field has a value of ‘02’ (so Supplier with its GBCS meaning), contain the string which the eligible subscriber wishes to have displayed in the Supplier’s name field within Contact Details (with its SMETS meaning), should the Certificate be placed on a Smart Meter; and

-it shall, where the Subject X520 Organizational Unit Name field has a value of ‘87’ (so corresponding to the Remote Party Role of xmlSign with its Section L meaning), include one or two of the unique identifiers by which the eligible subscriber may be identified in the Party Details.
+it shall, where the Subject X520 Organizational Unit Name field has a value of ‘87’ (so corresponding to the Remote Party Role of xmlSign with its Section L meaning):

+where the Subject Unique Identifier field is to be populated with an identification number that is (or is to be) used by the eligible subscriber acting in the User Role of Import Supplier and/or Gas Supplier and/or Export Supplier, include one or two of the unique identifiers by which the eligible subscriber may be identified in the Party Details.
 Where two such identifiers are included, only one shall relate to the supply of gas and one to the supply of electricity, and they shall be separated by a single space character.
-There shall be no other whitespace characters.
+There shall be no other whitespace characters; or

+otherwise, be populated with a string chosen by the eligible subscriber.

 The field shall be a maximum of 16 characters in length.